Gravy From Scratch

 The best part about making gravy without drippings is that you can make this it ahead of time!
 Which offers such flexibility when you are cooking a huge holiday meal.

-If I am cooking for a lot of people and need to cook ahead, I go with no drippings.
+If I am cooking for a lot of people and need to cook ahead, I like to make my gravy with no drippings.
 But if I have lots of time and want a more gourmet gravy, I like those drippings in there.

-So in a nutshell, everything you need to know about making the best, easiest homemade gravy ever is here!
+So in a nutshell, everything you need to know about making the best, easiest homemade gravy from scratch ever is here!

 Ingredients for Gravy